Coaching takes many forms.

 “When I started playing golf I had lessons with a pro, when I wanted to improve I went back for more.
 Looking back, it’s ridiculous that it took me so long to do the same with my cycling.”
 P.D.

-I charge on the basis of £40/hour for sessions in or close to Cambridge.
+I charge on the basis of £40/hour for weekday sessions (£60 for weekends) in or close to Cambridge.
 I’m happy to negotiate reduced rates for block bookings, regular bookings and multi-hour bookings.

 Frequently Asked Questions

 It doesn’t matter.
 It’s a misnomer that ‘elite’ coaches only work with ‘good’ or ‘elite’ athletes.
 I coach because it’s tremendously rewarding to make a difference and to spend time with people who are enthusiastic and engaged.
 If you think that you’re worth it, and you’re prepared to make the commitment to yourself, you’re good enough.

 Yes, but for a programme to be useful I have to get to know you.
 If you would like me to help you you must make the commitment to spend time with me.
 If I’m going to spend my time helping you I want to be sure that it’s good use of my time and your time (and your money).